 Mr. Linder is Board Certified as a Criminal Trial Specialist by the Texas Board of Legal Specialization.
 He has experience with a wide range of fraud cases, both as a prosecutor and as a defender, so he knows exactly how to build an effective legal strategy for your case.
-When you choose the law firm of Phillip A. Linder, you can rest assured that your future is in trustworthy hands.
+When you choose The Linder Firm, you can rest assured that your future is in trustworthy hands.

 Fighting Healthcare Fraud Cases

 In order to be charged with any type of fraud, the prosecution has to show that you had intent behind your actions.
 We’re all human, so it’s fairly common to make a mistake or accidentally overlook something important.
 If we can demonstrate this is the situation with your case, the charges will likely be dropped.

 Our attorney will do everything in his power to defend your case.
 We do our best to settle matters in negotiation, but we’re always prepared to go to court if a more aggressive defense is needed.

 Frequently Asked Questions